50 years in Space

 2009.-Herschel and Planck

-SENER supplied the full guidance, navigation and control system (AOCS/GNC) for the Planck space telescope.
+SENER supplied the full Attitude and Orbit Control Subsystem (AOCS/GNC) both Herschel and Planck.
+For the Planck space telescope SENER made the complete design.
 This is one of the most critical systems for the operation of the satellite and is responsible for moving the satellite to the desired locations, ensuring it retains the correct pointing profiles and carrying out the required orbit and re-pointing maneuvers.

 2010.-Muscle Atrophy Research and Exercise System (MARES)